PyMySQL/mysqlclient/.github/ISSUE_TEMPLATE/bug_report.md

 ### Read this first

 We don't use this issue tracker to help users.
 If you had trouble, please ask it on some user community.
+See [here](https://github.com/PyMySQL/mysqlclient-python#support).
 Please use this tracker only when you are sure about it is an issue of this software.

 And please provide full information from first.
 I don't want to ask questions like "What is your Python version?", "Do you confirm MySQL error log?".
 If the issue report looks incomplete, I will just close it.